faded53222/NSWord/README.md

 ---

-The restriction files, which contain the sites to be extracted from the events results, are already included in this repository and can be obtained in ``process_sites.ipynb``.
+The restriction files, which contain the sites to be extracted from the events results, are already included in this repository and can be obtained in ``ecode/data_process/process_sites.ipynb``.

 Example of getting the m6A sites restriction file of the Hct116 cell line:
 ```bash